jaw977/soa-demo-user/README.md

 Use `npm start` to start the service.
 The app can be directly deployed to Heroku, however it is not tied to Heroku in any way.

+http://senecajs.org and https://github.com/jaw977/soa-demo-service are used to route incoming messages to handler functions, and send messages to other services.

 ### Messages

 * Creating a new user: